Callum McGregor: 2019–20 season

-2020–21
+2020–21 season

 In 2020–21 the club lost control of all three trophies and did not win any of their matches against Rangers, with McGregor scoring an own goal in one visit to Ibrox Stadium and being sent off in the first half of another.
 His contribution in terms of minutes played remained very high, with 49 appearances for Celtic (4256 minutes, not including the aforementioned Scottish Cup matches although completed within the span of that season) and 14 for the national team (954 minutes) up to the delayed UEFA Euro 2020 finals.

-2021–22: Celtic captaincy
+2021–22 season: Celtic captaincy

 On 19 July 2021, following former club captain Scott Brown's move to Aberdeen, McGregor was awarded the Celtic captaincy after making 326 appearances for the club, scoring 53 goals and winning 14 trophies – six league titles, four Scottish Cups and four League Cups.
 He became the 22nd captain of the club and described it as a "very proud day for myself, my family, everyone connected with myself".
-Celtic manager Ange Postecoglou described McGregor's appointment as "an easy decision but also the best decision", further stating "I think he’s a natural leader.
-He’s the kind of guy people gravitate towards.
+Celtic manager Ange Postecoglou described McGregor's appointment as "an easy decision but also the best decision", further stating "I think he's a natural leader.
+He's the kind of guy people gravitate towards.
 He drives things."

 On 20 July 2021, in his first competitive appearance as club captain, McGregor was awarded Man of the Match in a 1–1 draw against FC Midtjylland in the UEFA Champions League Second qualifying round.
 McGregor opened the scoring in the return leg with a 25 yard volley, however Celtic lost 2-1 and were knocked out of the competition.

-On 24 September 2021 McGregor signed a new five-year contract with Celtic, which is due to expire in the summer of 2026.
+On 24 September 2021, McGregor signed a new five-year contract with Celtic, due to expire in the summer of 2026.

+2022–23 season

+McGregor became the first player to win five domestic trebles for a club, after winning both the Scottish Cup (against Inverness Caledonian Thistle) and the Scottish League Cup final (against rivals Rangers) and rounded of the season by winning an 8th league title for himself and a 53rd for Celtic.

+2023–24 season

+On 10 July 2023, McGregor signed a new five-year contract with Celtic, keeping him at the club until 2028.

+2024–25 season

+McGregor scored several long-range goals in the first few months of the 2024–25 season, putting him top of the goalscoring charts in the Scottish Premiership.